paoloe/meal_prep/README.md

 Not entirely sure if this is how you're meant to test in that I had to create new instances of recipe by adding and populating our database with two recipes then manipulating that.
 It works for now but can do further research on this.

+## Front End Research

+Possible options from online:

+    - Thymeleaf: this looks interesting in that it is Java based template engine.
+Supposedly dynamic this might be the way to go because its already Java and online examples don't look too difficult.
+Downside is that will it look nice?#
+    - HTMX: Not sure what this is... but seems to be paired with Thymeleaf
+    - Angular / React: this would mean having to learn some JS?... could also maybe use a boiler plate and amend slightly.
+Forumns are saying, to build a stand alone Angular / React app that uses the API's from the back end.
+Would be cool to play around with front end?

 ## Installation

 Provide instructions on how to install and run the project locally.